parimalp/awslabs_2017_4/GUI_Flow_lab.md

 ## Step 3: Perform HW Emulation

 #### The SW Emulation flow checks functional correctness of the software application, but it does not guarantee the correctness of the design on the FPGA target.
-The Hardware Emulation flow can be used an verify the functionality of the generated logic.
+The Hardware Emulation flow can be used to verify the functionality of the generated logic.
 This flow invokes the hardware simulator in the SDAccel environment.
 As a consequence, the Hardware Emulation flow will take longer to run than the SW Emulation flow.

 #### The HW Emulation flow is not cycle accurate, but provides more detailed profiling information than software emulation and can be used to do some analysis and optimization of the performance of the application.